List of Stanley Cup champions: NHL champions (since 1927)

-When the WHL folded in 1926 its remaining assets were acquired by the NHL, making it the only remaining league with teams competing for the Cup.
+When the WHL folded in 1926, its remaining assets were acquired by the NHL, making it the only remaining league with teams competing for the Cup.
 Other leagues and clubs have issued challenges, but from that year forward no non-NHL team has played for it, leading it to become the de facto championship trophy of the NHL.
 In 1947, the NHL reached an agreement with trustees P. D. Ross and Cooper Smeaton to grant control of the Cup to the NHL, allowing the league itself to reject challenges from other leagues that may have wished to play for the Cup.
 A 2006 Ontario Superior Court case found that the trustees had gone against Lord Stanley's conditions in the 1947 agreement.
 The NHL has agreed to allow other teams to play for the Cup should the league not be operating, as was the case in the 2004–05 NHL lockout.

-Since 1927, the league's playoff format, deciding which teams advanced to the Stanley Cup Finals, has changed multiple times.
+Since 1927, the league's playoff format, deciding which teams advanced to the Stanley Cup Final, has changed multiple times.
 In some systems that were previously used, playoff teams were seeded regardless of division or conference.
 From 1942 to 1967 the Cup was competed for by the league's six teams, also known as the Original Six.
-After the 1967 NHL Expansion, the Stanley Cup was competed for by the winners of each conference.
-From 1982 to 2020, the Finals was played between the league's conference playoff champions; during that period the Campbell/Western champions went a combined 111–101 in the Finals against the Wales/Eastern champions (winning 20 of 38 series).
-In 2021, the COVID-19 pandemic and the resulting travel restrictions along the Canada–United States border forced the league to temporarily realign the teams into four regional divisions with no conferences, and hold a divisional-based playoff format: the four divisional playoff champions advanced to the Stanley Cup Semifinals, and the winners of those series moved on to the Finals.
+For three seasons after the 1967 NHL Expansion, the Final was competed between the East Division champion and the West Division champion.
+In 1971, the league returned to using playoff systems that allowed cross-over between the divisions and conferences.
+From 1982 to 2020, the Final was played between the league's conference playoff champions; during that period the Campbell/Western champions went a combined 111–101 in the Final against the Wales/Eastern champions (winning 20 of 38 series).
+In 2021, the COVID-19 pandemic and the resulting travel restrictions along the Canada–United States border forced the league to temporarily realign the teams into four regional divisions with no conferences, and hold a divisional-based playoff format: the four divisional playoff champions advanced to the Stanley Cup semifinals, and the winners of those series moved on to the Final.
 The league then returned to the Eastern vs. Western Conference format in 2022.